 Python, but in what context?
 As part of your education?
 For a personal project?
 As a volunteer?
 In a competition?
 All of the above?

 Python?
 Did you use some particular library?
 Did you integrate or model something?
 What verbs can you use to describe these actions, see chapter 10

 - RESULT: What was the result and how can you measure it?
 You picked up some new skills?
 What was the impact?
 Perhaps you made something that was inefficient and awkward into something better, cheaper or faster?
 Some things are hard to measure but you should quantify results where you can.

 EVIDENCE: Where evidence exists, you should highlight it.
 That could be a quantification, for example describing a result in numbers (see

-as measured bybelow) or it might be certification described in chapter 12.
-If you’re talking about software, point to a copy online if you can, see section 8.3.3.
+as measured bybelow) or it might be badges or certification described in chapter 19.
+If you’re talking about software, point to a copy online if you can, see section 11.3.3.
 Nothing says “I can build software …” quite like “ … and here’s one I made earlier”.

 Where accomplished is